SuperFastMRI-snu/SNU-FastMRI-Challenge/README.md

 ### File System
 ![FileStructure3](./img/FileStructure3.png)

-The `result` folder stores the models, the validation loss, and reconstructed images obtained from the models.
+The `result` folder stores models, validation loss, and reconstructed images obtained from the models.

 The `Data` folder stores the training dataset, validation dataset, and leaderboard evaluation dataset.